MicrosoftDocs/terminal/TerminalDocs/customize-settings/actions.md

 ### Experimental add scroll mark ([Preview](https://aka.ms/terminal-preview))

 Adds a scroll mark to the text buffer.
 If there's a selection, the mark is placed at the selection, otherwise it's placed at the cursor row.
+This is an experimental feature, and its continued existence is not guaranteed.

 **Command name:** `addMark`